 A former inmate (number 9922) of Slabside Maximum Security Prison who was incarcerated for murder, which he at first claims was wrongful.
 He quickly befriends Oliver.
 Then it turns out that he is not as harmless as he looks...

 - Abusive Parents: Whenever Stanley did something he didn't like, his father would give him some "medicine" (read: paralytic agent) and proceed to "correct" him.
-It's easy to see why he'd develop into a total fucking lunatic, but at the same time, it could be that he was always insane and this was merely his father's way of dealing with him.

 - Adaptational Attractiveness: He's a lot easier on the eyes than the comics Stanley Dover, who was a creepy old man.